6 Min Read

 If you’re keeping yourself healthy and making an effort to maintain your appearance (stained t-shirts, sweatpants, and a dozen doughnuts for breakfast can be a deal breaker), your partner likely appreciates your body and sexual escapades with you without judgment.

 Dr. Kurt has worked with many couples having trouble with physical intimacy.
 Self-consciousness and body concerns are not uncommon contributors to these problems.

 The most common complaint I hear from men is that they want sex more often, not that they don't find their partner attractive.
 Most men have a higher sex drive than their partners.
 Men also use sex as a way to cope with stress and negative emotions (although they don't realize this).
 So they're much more focused on just being able to have sex regularly.
 Attractiveness of their partner does come up, but often it's in the form of wanting their partner to put more effort into how she cares for herself, dresses, etc., more so than physical attributes they wish were different.”

 What many women also fail to realize is that confidence is generally considered sexier than physical attributes.
 A man who cares for you will rarely turn down the invitation if you initiate.

 If you’re feeling uncomfortable about your body, look at things from a different angle and try feeling more confident in your sexuality.

 In other words, if you make a point to be an active and involved partner and make the experience a mutually enjoyable one, whatever issue you have with your figure will likely not even be noticed by your partner.

 What Can You Do If You Feel Nervous About Him Seeing Your Body?

-If you are determined that something about you needs to change, like returning to a healthy BMI or toning certain areas, it is okay to have that plan in mind.
-It does not, however, have to put a pause on your intimate life.
+If you’re determined that something about you needs to change, like returning to a healthy BMI or toning certain areas, it’s okay to have that plan in mind.
+It doesn’t, however, have to put a pause on your intimate life.